SimonSubokLee/ston-docs-son/admin/getting_started.rst

 .. note::

    STON uses disk storage.
 A default disk has to be configured in order to run STON.
-   Disk set-up will be reviewed in the next chapter.
+   Disk set-up details are in the next chapter.

 3. Run STON.  ::